Transport and Equilibrium in Non-Conservative Systems: Appendix A

-where all constants and functions depend (uniformly) only on the parameters in $\mathfrak D$ and the quantity $G$ tends down to another such constant as $h\to0$; importantly, $||\psi||_{\mathcal D_{1}}$ does \textit{not} appear in the estimate.
-Thus, we may tentatively conclude that $||\psi||_{\mathcal D_{0}} \lesssim A_{0}$.
-However, it is noted that given the form of the right hand side of the above display, there is also the possible interpretation of a trivial (i.e., infinite) bound; an issue we now address.
+All constants and functions in the estimate depend (uniformly) only on the parameters in $\mathfrak D_0$ and the quantities $G$ and $g$ tend down to other such constants as $h\to0$:

+Importantly, the quantity $\|\psi\|_{\mathcal D_{1}}$ does \textit{not} appear in the estimate.
+Thus, we may tentatively conclude that $\|\psi\|_{\mathcal D_{0}} \lesssim A_{0}$.
+However, it is noted that given the form of the right hand side of the display in Eq.~\eqref{MSGD} there is also the possible interpretation of a trivial (i.e., infinite) bound, an issue we now address.